itslanguage/itslanguage-docs/docs/api/architecture.md

 * REST API to retrieve challenge metadata (e.g. reference audio).
 * Websocket API to submit recorded audio.

-### Google Managed VMs
+### Websocket server

-* Websocket server listening for students connecting to receive and process audio.
+The websocket server is listening for connections to receive and process audio.
+The websocket server is located in the Google cloud and is hosted using Google Compute Engine.

-### Google App Engine
+### API

-REST API to interface with tenants and students performing administrative tasks.
+The Rest API provides endpoints to perform administrative tasks.
+Students, organisations, tenants and admins all use the API.

 ### Google Cloud Storage